tomicooler/E46Track/README.md

 **Why it is a "not so serious" application?**
  - The data is queried from the car (the same way as you go live diagnostic mode with INPA software).
  - Need to make 5 separate queries each takes up 150ms (one is 250ms).
 The queries are configurable, e.g: speed is disabled by default.
- - Anyway the replaying tool interpolates the data series, it is enchanced a bit.
+ - Anyway the replaying tool interpolates the data series, it is enhanced a bit.

  **Why don't I use CAN?**
   - There are already cool options out there.
 [RaceCapture](https://wiki.autosportlabs.com/BMW_E46_CAN)